Forex Web Trading Platforms: Pros and Cons

 No multiple charts – While a handful of them offer the option to open have up to four charts open at the same time, the rest of web platforms only allow one chart at a time.
 That´s not suitable for me at all since I like to keep the charts of 7-8 different currencies open continuously, so I can be updated with the price action of the major pairs all the time.

 Lagging technology – Web trading platforms take several months to several years to develop in terms of new technology implementations, indicators etc. When a new feature for retail trading is developed, it is usually meant for the downloadable platforms.
 It takes a considerable amount of time until it is adjusted and implemented to the web platforms, so each new development comes several months late to the web platforms.

 The retail trading industry has evolved and so have the trading platforms.
 Apart from the downloadable platforms, now the forex traders have the option of the web-based platforms so they can trade online through the internet browsers.
 The best thing about the web platforms, which is the reason they were developed, is that traders can trade from any computer without having to download a software package.
-This can be very useful to travellers who don´t have time or permission to download another platform.
-There are downsides to the web platforms, like having very limited EAs, lagging technology or inability to have many charts open, but it´s better to be in the market with a few less features than not being in the market at all.
+This can be very useful to travelers who don´t have time or permission to download another platform.
+There are downsides to the web platforms, like having very limited EAs, lagging technology or inability to have many charts open, but it´s better to be in the market with a few fewer features than not being in the market at all.
 After all, they are not supposed to replace the downloadable platforms.
-Instead, they were developed as complement for the people who don´t have access to the PC-based platforms.
+Instead, they were developed as a compliment for the people who don´t have access to the PC-based platforms.

 - Check out our successful live Forex signals